1000 de La Gauchetière: Height and architecture

 To be precise, the tower is Montreal's tallest if it is measured to the roof.
-Although 1250 René-Lévesque possesses a spire and the CIBC Tower has an antenna that exceeds 1000 de La Gauchetière in height, the buildings themselves are shorter.
+Although 1250 René-Lévesque possesses a spire that exceeds 1000 de La Gauchetière in height, the building itself is shorter.
 Also, when it is viewed as part of the skyline, 1000 de la Gauchetière appears from certain angles to be shorter because it is built on lower ground, allowing it to be taller while it still obeyed height restrictions relative to Mount Royal.

 The building's structural core is of concrete, with steel making up the rest of the floorplates.
 It is serviced by 22 elevators, and its recessed corners allow up to 12 corner offices per floor.

 The building's architecture is similar to that of the Chase Tower in Dallas, Texas, United States, but with the street-level architecture projecting out in a distinct style, reducing the visual and psychological impact of the entire building from this viewpoint.
 Such details are features of postmodern architecture.

 Features

-In addition to its office space and shopping areas, it includes a full-size indoor ice skating rink, a physical fitness centre, a major bus terminal (the Downtown Terminus) serving RTL city and commuter buses to Longueuil, Brossard and other South Shore communities, and links to other underground city buildings, Central Station, Lucien-L'Allier Station and the Bonaventure Metro station.
+In addition to its office space and shopping areas, it includes a full-size indoor ice skating rink, a physical fitness centre, a bus terminal (the Downtown Terminus) serving city and commuter buses to certain South Shore communities, and links to other underground city buildings, Central Station, Lucien-L'Allier Station and the Bonaventure Metro station.